 Separation anxiety: 30 to 45 minutes before departure.
 Include decompression walk and chew before you leave.

-Jumping: 20 to 30 minutes before guests arrive or before high-excitement contexts.
+Jumping: 20 to 30 minutes before guests arrive or high-excitement contexts.
 Follow with a place command.

 Mouthing: Before play sessions and high-arousal contexts.
 Also use as immediate redirection when nipping occurs.

-Restlessness: First activity of the day, before the pacing and following behavior begins.
+Restlessness: First activity of the day, before the pacing starts.
 Follow with a structured settle.

 Attention seeking: Same time daily, initiated by handler, never in response to a demand.
 Follow with settle and independent chew time.